bennorth/pyawssfn/implementation-notes.md

 The whole fragment can be connected to its correct 'next' state via the `set_next_state()` method.

+Can be turned into a JSON-friendly object via `as_json_obj()`.
+Components are stored as possibly nested JSON-friendly objects.

 ## `FunctionCallIR`

 As a state-machine fragment, consists of a bit of a dance to pass the